yuretzius/ProjectEuler0010/README.md

 Another topic to mention here is, of course, the famous Lucy Hedgehog algorithm for summing primes, which [was published in the Project Euler problem 10 forum](https://projecteuler.net/thread=10;page=5#111677) (one has to be logged in and have solved the problem 10 to be able to see this post).
 It is incredibly efficient, so I have included python and C++ implementations of it here, since I am using it in other problems.

+The algorithm sums primes without explicitly computing each of them.
+It is based on the sieve of Erathosphenes, but instead of actually applying it it follows what happens when the sieve is applied.

 Not necessary here, but it may be handy later: a hash function for 128-bit integers.

 ```C++